-These performance indicators are so vitally important to the success of your RevOps efforts.
+These performance indicators are vitally important to the success of your RevOps efforts.
 They let you know how well your sales cycle is functioning and how efficiently your revenue-generating teams perform.

 These metrics inform you of what strategic moves your organization should make.
 For example, a high customer turnover rate could suggest your customer success team is dropping the ball.
-With this information, an appropriate course of action can be taken to remedy this issue.
+With this information, an appropriate action can be taken to remedy this issue.

 Use UpLead to Boost Your RevOps Strategy

 The success of your revenue operations strategy will come down to how much revenue you can generate.
 You need your end-to-end sales process firing on all cylinders—and it starts with your marketing team generating new leads.

 There are several ways to find high-intent prospects for your company.
 You can run digital marketing demand generation campaigns on social media or create SEO-optimized content to attract people to your website.
 You may also run paid advertising campaigns across several digital channels.